Also known as muscle dysmorphia, it is a pathological concern with muscle and thinness, mainly affecting male bodybuilders.

 This phenomenon is not isolated from the United States; Similar results were obtained in Europe and South Africa.

-The data describing the effect of vigorexia on women are also very limited.
+The data describing the effect of bigorexia on women are also minimal.
 However, researchers acknowledge that women may be affected, although the muscle impulse is less than that observed in men.

-Attributing vigorexia to a single causal factor is difficult.
+Attributing bigorexia to a single causal factor is difficult.
 Some attribute this disorder to the effect of the media and popular culture, while others are inclined to individual psychological predisposing factors.

-Whatever the causes, vigorexia is a growing concern, particularly in terms of identifying the people who are most susceptible to its development.
+Whatever the causes, bigorexia is a growing concern, particularly in identifying the people who are most susceptible to its development.

-Clinical case studies suggest that vigorexia is found most often in people who are not satisfied with their bodies and are heavily involved in weight lifting and other muscle development activities.
+Clinical case studies suggest that bigorexia is often found in people who are not satisfied with their bodies and are heavily involved in weight lifting and other muscle development activities.

-Because the term “weightlifter” can be applied to most people, a clear definition of how vigorexia relates to the general concept of “fitness” remains vague.
+Because the term “weightlifter” can be applied to most people, a clear definition of how bigorexia relates to the general concept of “fitness” remains vague.

-To assess the presence of vigorexia, certain questions can be asked.
-There is no particular number of questions used to diagnose that disease, nor is there a specific time to ask them; the questions simply serve as a guide for the clinician to connect the pieces of the MDM puzzle.
+To assess the presence of bigorexia, specific questions can be asked.
+There is no particular number of questions used to diagnose that disease, nor is there a specific time to ask them; the questions serve as a guide for the clinician to connect the pieces of the MDM puzzle.

-The athletic trainer must determine the scope of the situation and select the corresponding questions.
+The athletic trainer must determine the scope of the situation and select the related questions.

-Vigorexia can have a profound effect on all aspects of life, often interfering with normal daily function.
+Bigorexia can profoundly affect all aspects of life, often interfering with normal daily function.